Local government in the Isle of Man: Village districts

 The Public Health Act 1884 permitted the creation of elected sanitary authorities for sanitary districts.
 Port Erin was the only sanitary district so defined.

 The Local Government Act 1886 provided for elected boards of Village Commissioners and the creation, by resolution of Tynwald, of new village districts.
 The existing sanitary authority of Port Erin became a board of Commissioners.
 Port St Mary was created a village district in 1890, Laxey and Onchan in 1895, and Michael in 1905.

 In 1986 the existing village district and parish district of Onchan were merged to form a "local government district of Onchan" under a single body of Commissioners (but with a separate consultative "rural committee" representing the former parish district).
 In 1989 the village district and parish district of Michael were similarly merged (but without a rural committee).
 In both cases the current districts are described simply as "districts" and are neither parish districts nor village districts.

 Parish districts

 The Local Government Amendment Act 1894 created boards of Parish Commissioners for 17 parish districts, each of which comprised so much of the corresponding ancient parish as was not comprised in a town or village district.
 As noted above, Onchan and Michael parish districts have since been amalgamated with the corresponding village districts.

-In 2016 the village district of Laxey and the parish districts of Lonan and Maughold were merged to form the new parish district of Garff.